 Disclose the metrics used by the organization to assess climate- related risks and opportunities in line with its strategy and risk management process.
 Sempra's annual corporate sustainability report includes year-over-year performance in many areas related to climate change, such as GHG emissions, environmental compliance and water use.
 In our 2020 sustainability report, we established new climate goals for the company related to our role in the energy transition.
 In this report we discuss the progress we have made in 2021 with investments in decarbonization, diversification and digitalization of energy networks.
-Advancing the energy transition Greenhouse gas emissions Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 GHG emissions, and the related risks.
-2021 GHG emissions Scope 1: 6.8 million metric tons CO 2 e Scope 2: 0.376 million metric tons CO 2 e Scope 3: 66.2 million metric tons CO 2 e Greenhouse gas emissions
+Advancing the energy transition Greenhouse gas emissions Disclose Scope 1, Scope 2, and, if 2021 GHG emissions appropriate, Scope 3 GHG emissions, Scope 1: 6.8 million metric tons CO 2 e and the related risks.
+Scope 2: 0.376 million metric tons CO_2e Scope 3: 66.2 million metric tons CO 2 e Greenhouse gas emissions